 What is free speech?

-One thing that I’ve always admired about the law is the way it constantly evolves.
+Something to be admired about the law is the way it constantly evolves.
 Amendments to the constitution are one way we see this principle at work.
 Another is the landmark cases that have set precedents for future interpretations.

 On the face of things, it all seems pretty simple: congress may not pass laws that infringe on our right to practice our religion, assemble, or express ourselves freely.